Religious Education for Children & Youth

 We support one another as individuals, families, and communities in an ongoing search for truth and meaning.
 Religious education happens both within and beyond a congregation’s walls.

 We have multi-age classrooms in our program.
 The children’s program is located on the lower level of the building.
-The middle & high school ages meet in Hope’s Log Cabin, north and west of the main church building.
+The middle & high school ages meet in the RE library.

 Child care for infants and toddlers is provided each week from 9:45 am – noon.
 Programming for Elementary through High School grades runs from 10 am to noon.
 During the summer our programming is loosely structured but no less engaging.
 Play is learning too!

 Snack is served each week; if your child has special dietary needs, please let me know.
 Weather permitting; children will enjoy fellowship on our playground.